|This is a copy -

 shows the details of the site where Constable Thomas Lonigan was shot.

-Please Take particular note of the slope rising on the left with no creek
+Please Take particular note of the slope rising on the right with no creek

 between the logs and the rising ground.
 The creek is to the far left of